ashpoon/voice/README.md

 # Voice talent

-Search for just the right voice talent for fun and profit.
+Search for just the right voice talent for your project.

 ## How do you add more actors?